lf-edge/eden/docs/eve-images.md

 1. Configure your code as desired
 1. Run `make eve`, optionally setting the desired hypervisor, e.g. `make eve HV=kvm` (recommended with eden)

+Note: If you build EVE with xen hypervisor (`make eve`), you should run `eden config set default --key eve.hv --value xen` before `eden setup`.

 When done, you will be provided with output telling you the docker image name and tag, e.g.

 ```